Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/thomsonreuters/ema/examples/training/consumer/series200/example270__SymbolList/ReadMe.txt

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM SymbolList data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM SymbolList data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.

 example270__SymbolList showcases opening and processing of a SymbolList item.